sonatype/docker-nexus3/README.md

 ## Red Hat Certified Image

-A Red Hat certified container image can be created using Dockerfile.rhel which pulls from assets in the red-hat-assets folder.
-The image includes additional meta data to comform with Atomic and OpenShift standards, a directory with the licenses applicable to the software and a man file for help on how to use the software.
+A Red Hat certified container image can be created using `Dockerfile.rh.el` which is built to be compliant with Red Had certification.
+The image includes additional meta data to comform with Kubernetes and OpenShift standards, a directory with the licenses applicable to the software and a man file for help on how to use the software.
 It also uses an ENTRYPOINT script the ensure the running user has access to the appropriate permissions for OpenShift 'restricted' SCC.
+In addition to the
+Red Hat Enterprise Linux image, `Dockerfile.rh.centos` provides the same additions but with a CentOS base.

 ## Notes